gy0857478/developer-test/README.md

 ## Restrictions
 - Minimal API is recomended over using controllers to save time in implementation.
 However, feel free to use controllers if you want to.
 - Use the included classes
+- Do not use a database.
+Fetching the JSON files from the filesystem is perfectly adequate

 # Frontend